Murtaza-Yaqubi/Yaqubi-MADA-project/code/eda-code/readme.md

 ## Files Included

--   **01_summary_stats.qmd**\
+-   **eda-code.qmd**\
     This file computes descriptive statistics (mean, standard deviation, min, max) for key clinical variables like age, blood pressure, cholesterol, and heart rate.
-The output includes a formatted summary table saved as an RDS file.
+The output includes a formatted summary table saved as an RDS file.\

--   **02_visualizations.qmd**\
-    This script creates a variety of visualizations to explore variable distributions and relationships.
+    This script also creates a variety of visualizations to explore variable distributions and relationships.
 Includes histograms, density plots, boxplots, violin plots, and a correlation matrix.
 All figures are saved to the `results/figures/` folder.